 Must referees fill in all the questions in the referee form again?

-Yes, at the moment Scholastica does not have a feature for an updated referee report form for the second round of revision, nor to make the answers voluntary.
-At the moment, our solution is to tell referees that they can simply fill in most spaces with “see above”, ” – “, etc. These instructions are already written on the template for the invitation letter to review the revised manuscript.
+Yes and no. This is annoying, but at the moment Scholastica does not have a feature for an updated referee report form for the second round of revision, nor to make the answers voluntary.
+At the moment, our solution is to tell referees that they can simply fill in most spaces with “see above”, ” – “, etc. Alternatively, the referees may send a free-form review, and then it’s up to the editor to fit it into the form, as above.
+These instructions are already written on the template for the invitation letter to review the revised manuscript.